SilentAuroras/cloud-resume-challenge/README.md

 This is a learning repository for performing the Cloud Resume Challenge as outlined below:
 - https://cloudresumechallenge.dev/

-This challenge will utilize Terraform to provision the challenge in GCP.
+This challenge will use Terraform to provision the infrastructure in GCP.
 The deployment steps are as follows:
 1. Setup GCP CLI authentication
    1. ```gcloud auth application-default login```
    2. ```gcloud config set project PROJECT_ID```